 In this respect, Naomi Klein’s No Logo strikes a chord not just with the anti-globalisation movement but also with artists of all sorts.
-In her best-seller, Klein targets the power of multinationals and their corporate branding and examines protest movements and guerrilla tactics that try to challenge this.
+In her best-seller, Klein targets the power of multinational companies and their corporate branding, and examines protest movements and guerrilla tactics that try to challenge this.
 One of these tactics is ‘culture jamming’, which was devised by the American band Negativland in 1984 and was at a later stage elaborated further by cultural critic Mark Dery and activist Kalle Lasn.
 It concerns forms of resistance to the dominant culture.
 For instance hijacking billboards and making parodies of ads so as to convey the precise opposite meaning of the one intended by the corporation. ‘‘In one simple deft move you slap the giant on its back.
 We use the momentum of the enemy’’, Lasn once wrote.
-Like few others, ‘Adbuster’ Vermibus and ‘Subvertiser’ Dr. D have mastered this modus operandi.
+Like few others, Ron English, ‘Adbusters’ OX and Vermibus and ‘Subvertiser’ Dr. D have mastered this modus operandi.

 Just as groundbreaking was the fact that street art overcomes the barriers put in place by the art world.
 It simply evades discussions about what is art in the first place, about which works deserve to be displayed and what has historic value.
 According to Nuart director Martyn Reed, it’s street art’s call to reclaim and broaden the terms ‘Art’ and ‘Artist’.
 Furthermore, it should challenge “the notion that only a select few people with special talents and understanding can participate in its production and only the moneyed and cultural elite should own and define it”.

 As long as that’s not the case, there’s a lot of communication going on.
 Apart from ‘isolated’ works that can’t really be classified in terms of what is expressed, most of the time it concerns political messages, social criticism, allusions to art history and cultural references (from literature to films, from pop stars to cartoon characters), while street art about (making) street art is yet another often recurring theme.
-By way of words and images, the artist enters into dialogue with the observer, who may be stimulated to reflect critically, or simply be amused, surprised, shocked or puzzled by what he or she sees.
-A lot of street art is vague to say the least, if not downright nonsense.
+By way of words and images, the artist enters into dialogue with the observer, who may be stimulated to reflect critically, or simply be amused, surprised, shocked or puzzled by what they see.
+A lot of street art is quaint to say the least, if not downright nonsense.
 The train of thought of the ‘transmitter’ (anonymous or not) often proves difficult to fathom.

-Meanwhile, art dealers, galleries and museums have embraced the movement to the extent that street art is sold for hundreds of millions of euros each year and thus being institutionalised more and more.
+Meanwhile, art dealers, galleries and museums have embraced the movement to the extent that street art is sold for hundreds of millions of euros each year and is thus being institutionalised more and more.
 The moment that street art will be offered for sale at TEFAF seems near.
 Increasingly, we’re dealing with mainstream art that is produced, exhibited and sold inside.
 It barely needs mentioning, however, that a framed picture is unmistakably something different than an image on an unpolished wall in an alleyway or in a parking lot.
 What was once rebellious, has by and large been assimilated by society and the art system.

-An obvious example of this commercialisation is Shepard Fairey.
+When it comes to commercialisation, an obvious example is Shepard Fairey.
 Even though ‘‘Manufacturing Quality Dissent Since 1989” is stated prominently on the homepage of his website, he does not recoil from linking his name to that of well-known brands.
 In the two decades prior to 2008, when the LA-based artist designed the iconic Barack Obama ‘Hope’ election poster (possibly the most famous work of art of the 21st century), he had already secured global acclaim with the slogan ‘Andre the Giant Has a Posse’ and ‘OBEY’ through the unsanctioned distribution of stickers and paste ups.
 The clothing brand that goes by the name of that Orwellian imperative and which was founded by Fairey in 2001, quickly grew into a multimillion-dollar business.
 Productive as he is though, he deserves credit for the fact that he spends most of his income on the realisation of new projects.
 What’s more, besides his commissioned work, Fairey is still active on the streets clandestinely, with all the arrests and lengthy court cases this involves.

 The typical anti-establishment attitude is susceptible to erosion in yet another way.
-Some seven years after street art had seen the light of day, a comeback was made by another type of art outdoors – one that is legal, likely takes days to create and for which using a cherry picker is indispensable.
+Some seven years after street art had seen the light of day, a comeback was made by another type of art outdoors – one that is legal, likely takes days to create and for which the use of a cherry picker is indispensable.
 In the tradition of Diego Rivera and, for example, the painted houses in Belfast, ‘murals’ rapidly gained popularity.
-As a result of this development, around a decade ago, many, not least municipal councils, started to mistakenly think that street art is synonymous only with (large) wall paintings.
+As a result of this development, around a decade ago, many people, as well as municipal councils, started to mistakenly think that street art is synonymous only with (large) wall paintings.

-For municipalities, street art - that is to say murals - have proven to be a relatively cheap way to cheer up certain parts of town and bring about more social cohesion.
+For municipalities, street art – that is to say murals – have proven to be a relatively cheap way to cheer up certain parts of town and, at best, bring about more social cohesion.
 That’s a positive trend.
-But as soon as art projects are used as vehicles for ensuring a rise in real estate prices, for gentrification, for promoting a certain lifestyle or for serving the purposes of city branding with the intent to obtain financial gain (as is the case in Wynwood, Miami, to give but one example), scepticism is due.
+But as soon as art projects are used as vehicles aimed at ensuring a rise in real estate prices, at spurring gentrification, at promoting a certain lifestyle or at serving the purposes of city branding with the intent to obtain financial gain (as is the case in Wynwood, Miami, to give but one example), scepticism is due.
 Especially when it turns out that, simultaneously, artistic expression may not flourish freely, but should rather be channelled.
 What is produced on commission is naturally given the green light.
 What, on the other hand, is brought into being on the artist’s own initiative, i.e. is unsanctioned but is likely no less aesthetically pleasing or intriguing because of it, may pitifully fall victim to municipal cleansing.